religiosa1/sundial/README.md

 A webapp for displaying sunlight phases (times for sunrise, sunset, dusk, etc.) on per day or per year basis for the provided date and location.

-Can be viewed in a browser, or installed as a PWA.
+Can be viewed in a browser, or installed as a PWA for offline usage.

 Can display sunlight phases for your current or chosen locations as: